What is the Healthy Ageing Programme?

 Sharing best practice, adding value:

-In addition a community of practice will be developed to allow experts working in this field to share and develop approaches to improve care, as well as developing tools to help share best practice.
+In addition, an active Healthy Ageing faculty and community of practice has been developed to allow subject matter experts working in this field across Wessex to share and develop approaches to improve care, as well as developing tools to help share best practice.